froghorn82/omemo-im/README.md

 ### XMPP Features

-Conversations works with every XMPP server out there.
+OMEMO Instant Messenger works with every XMPP server out there.
 However XMPP is an extensible protocol.
 These extensions are standardized as well in so called XEP's.
 Conversations supports a couple of these to make the overall user experience better.
 There is a chance that your current XMPP server does not